OUT & ABOUT

 founded in November 1974.
 The first broadcast to the patients

-of Redhill General Hospital took place in February 1975.
+of Redhill General Hospital took place on Christmas Day 1974.
+The second broadcast and the start of regular programmes was in February 1975.
 The

 studio in those early days was on top of a filing cabinet in the Chapel

 vestry and the station boasted six members.
 The equipment

 consisted of a couple of tape decks, a microphone and a four channel

 Irwyn and Jack Parker collecting

 At the latter end of 1976 thieves broke in and stole

 vital equipment but show-business magnate Lord Grade heard about it and

 stepped in to help.
 Radio Redhill stayed in the chapel vestry for five years until Loctite UK Ltd

 donated their demonstration caravan to the station in the autumn of